google/go-cloud/internal/website/content/howto/blob/_index.md

 The [`azureblob.OpenBucket`][] constructor opens an Azure Blob Storage container.
 `azureblob` operates on [Azure Storage Block Blobs][].
-You must first create Azure Storage credentials and then create an Azure Storage pipeline before you can open a container.
+You must first create an Azure Service Client before you can open a container.

 {{< goexample "gocloud.dev/blob/azureblob.ExampleOpenBucket" >}}